ignite/cli/docs/guide/loan.md

 For a loan, the initial message handles the transaction when a cosmonaut requests a loan.

 The cosmonaut wants a certain `amount` and is willing to pay `fees` as well as give `collateral`.
-The `deadline` marks the time when the loan has to be repayed.
+The `deadline` marks the time when the loan has to be repaid.

 The first message is the `request-loan` message that  requires these input parameters: